 Don’t try to push for friendship just yet.

 It’s always possible that it’ll happen, but unless they’re also not feeling you on a romantic level, it could be seen more as a line than a sincere wish.
 Also avoid saying, “you’re like a brother (or sister) to me,” since that’s a little weird—especially if things got physical at any point.
 Just like romantic relationships, friendship takes a lot of work.
 You’ll be able to tell if that’s something they’re on board with after delivering the bad news.

-Will it be awkward?
-Of course.
+Learning how to tell someone you’re not interested means accepting it will be awkward.
 Nobody likes to be broken up with, and nobody loves delivering the news that it’s over.
 But it’s the best thing to do if you’ve invested more than a couple hours into the person.
 It’s not the first or last time they’ll have some sort of rejection in their life.
 But by being kind, and considering their feelings and their position, at least they won’t be afraid to give the dating game another try in the future.